PritK99/data-structures-and-algorithms/Graphs/README.md

 However, graphs have <b>two measures of its size</b>.
 The <b>number of vertices</b> and the <b>number of edges</b>.
 Thus the time complexity of graphs is represented in form of V and E such as O(V + E).

 ![image](https://user-images.githubusercontent.com/103832825/209886437-a8edaa8b-4709-44cc-b5a5-0e2c300f8b4c.png)

+Which form of representation is the best depends on the graph.
+If it is <b>sparse graph</b>, i.e. V ~ E, then adjacency list works faster.
+However if it is<b> dense graph</b>, i.e.V ~ E <sup>2</sup> then both adjaceny list and matrix work in almost same time.

 # Types of Graph